-For your children's protection, we will only release children to those on your authorization list, according to the application form.
+For your children's protection, we will only release children to those on your authorization list, according to Child Profile Form.
 Even then, we will need confirmation from you that same day.
 If an educator is not familiar with the pick up person, they will check the identification against the authorized list and reserve the right to request identification from anyone picking up your child/ren.
-We will then contact you in order for you to make other arrangements.